More Light Presbyterians

+More Light Presbyterians is an inclusive Presbyterian churches network.
+It is affiliated with the Presbyterian Church (USA).

 History

 Origins

 The origins of the More Light movement date to 1974, when at a meeting of the annual Presbyterian General Assembly, Rev. David Bailey Sindt held up a sign reading "Is anybody else out there gay?"
 Sindt was an openly gay man who had been called by the Session (i.e., governing body) of Lincoln Park Presbyterian Church in Chicago to serve as an assistant pastor, yet had been blocked from taking up this call.

 During the 1974 gathering, Sindt also invited sympathetic individuals within the church to join what he first called the "Presbyterian Gay Caucus" and later changed to "Presbyterians for Gay Concerns" and then "Presbyterians for Lesbian/Gay Concerns (PLGC)" to better reflect the caucus' membership.
 The aim of the caucus would be to serve as a forum for both political and advocacy activities by Presbyterians who care about full inclusion of all in the life of the church, from local mission activities to full membership to ordination.

 William P. Thompson, Stated Clerk of the assembly, subsequently invited PLGC to submit a report at the General Assembly's next annual meeting (something that all national Presbyterian organizations were then required to do as part of receiving recognition as an official caucus).
-However, at the 1975 General Assembly meetings--and after two hours of debate--commissioners refused to accept the group's report and, thus, to grant it official status.
+However, at the 1975 General Assembly meetings—and after two hours of debate—commissioners refused to accept the group's report and, thus, to grant it official status.
 Nonetheless, the advocacy and engagement work of the caucus continued on an unofficial basis.
 Subsequent reports from the group would also be written for, submitted to, and rejected by the General Assembly up until 1979.